The Federal Government committed to funnelling billions of dollars into defence, health and infrastructure during 2021.

 3. Get ISO certified

 ISO certification is often a prerequisite for applying for tenders.
 At times some providers won’t even look at you if you’re not at least working towards getting certified.
-This is becoming particularly prominent in local government work.
+This is becoming particularly prevalent for government contracts.

 By getting certified companies can demonstrate they are committed to complying with the systems of the client.
 Compliance with ISO standards provides reputable, credible evidence that they are satisfying legislative requirements as well.